creativelogistics/videoChatApp/README.md

 4. the certificates are super basic so access server from mozilla and dismiss sercurity warning

-5. access in browser at https:// {YOUR IP ADDRESS} :3000
+5. access in browser at https:// {server computer's ip address} :3000